 There are some other plants that can be easily grown indoors.
 Some of them include Rose of Jericho and Alocasia Black Velvet.

 Monstera Deliciosa VS. Monstera Borsigiana: What’s their difference?

 By highlighting traits that are distinct to each plant, we can easily differentiate between Monstera Borsigiana and Monstera Deliciosa.

 The growth habit of Monstera Deliciosa is in widespread and horizontal manner.
 On the contrary, Monstera Borsigiana has a vining growth habit.
-A species that looks a little unkempt with nested leafstalk is Deliciosa, whereas, if the plant has a neater growth pattern, it is a Borsigiana.
+Just as manjula pothos, a species that looks a little unkempt with nested leafstalk is Deliciosa, whereas, if the plant has a neater growth pattern, it is a Borsigiana.

 Monstera deliciosa has sprawling and horizontal growth characteristics.
-As a result, they grow profusely and spread throughout the place.
+Just as lemon button fern, as a result, they grow profusely and spread throughout the place.
 They are slow climbers, and thus you can easily find them creeping down the length of the ground.
 However, as these plants grow older, they tend to turn into vines.